firebase/firebase-ios-sdk/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Issue template for a bug report.
+title: ''
+labels: ''
+assignees: ''
+---
 ### Step 0: Are you in the right place?

   * For issues or feature requests related to __the code in this repository__